 It is said to be an aged waste product of a slug that bathed in lightwater.

 Fragment of light-green ore said to be in breaks between the clouds.
 Enhances shields in particular.

 Ore that blocks light and raises the magic cut rate of shields.
 Enhancing via thin cloudstones becomes possible up to a maximum level of 5.

-Indeed, there are a disproportionate amount of flame sorceries for us to learn in-game, as if it is easier for magic to produce fire than other elements.
-The Maiden in Black also reinforces this association between the two phenomena.
+Indeed, there are a disproportionate amount of flame sorceries for us to learn in-game, as if it is easier for magic to produce fire than other elements — the most primitive and powerful spells both employ it.
+The Maiden in Black also reinforces an association between the two phenomena.
 This so-called Candle Maiden, (火防女) is more accurately a “fire defense woman”. (later localized as “Fire Keeper” in Dark Souls) And what is her job?
 To keep the lights on in a magic temple.
 Being a magic caster herself, do the lights of the flames she preserves keep things running?
-Flame is certainly the medium with which we mold souls into weapons.
+The magic Archstones certainly lose “light” upon their destruction according to the cut codex entries.
+Flame is likewise the medium with which we mold souls into weapons.
 And if fire — or at least its light — can manipulate souls, then it is the only power to do so other than souls themselves.
 In that case, there must be a close connection between the power of possibility and the light of fire.